Jun 28, 2023

-So which is right for you: Roth IRA vs. 401(k)?
-Here’s the great news: you can have both.
+You can have both.
 Even if your employer offers a 401(k), you can open a Roth IRA and contribute up to the maximum allowed for each account.
 If saving for retirement is a high priority for you, this can be a good way to maximize the amount you can invest.

 If your employer offers matching contributions, you may want to contribute enough to get the full match, and then invest in a Roth IRA.
 If you’re able to fully fund the Roth IRA, you can put any additional deposits into the 401(k), up to the annual limit.

 When should you not invest in a Roth IRA?

 With any tax-advantaged retirement account, you’re trading tax benefits for keeping money in the account until retirement.
 So if you expect to need your money before you reach retirement age, a Roth IRA may not be the right choice for you.
 Also, if you expect to be in a lower tax bracket when you retire than you are now, you might save money by paying taxes when you withdraw money, rather than when you contribute it.
 Finally, if reducing your tax burden now by investing pre-tax dollars is important, a Roth IRA won’t give you that advantage.

 “Retirement Portfolio” is an IRA (Traditional or Roth) and is a non-discretionary managed account.
 Stash does not monitor whether a customer is eligible for a particular type of IRA, or a tax deduction, or if a reduced contribution limit applies to a customer.
 These are based on a customer’s individual circumstances.
 You should consult with a tax advisor.